Japan travel guide

 Kyoto Imperial Park is a favourite to sit in under the trees.
 It is also just a few minutes walk from Ippodo Tea and Nijo Castle is not far away.
 If you want to actually go in the Imperial Palace then you need to book several months in advance.

 For a tea themed day out then head to Uji – just 20 mins from Kyoto central.
-This is where a lot of Kyoto tea is from so there are lots of tea themed shops and restaurants.
+This is where a lot of Kyoto tea is from so there are lots of tea themed shops and restaurants, although it is still a modern town, again with minimal tradition or atmosphere.

 A rural alternative to Uji is to head to Wazuka.
 Obubu offer tea tours of their farm.

-I don’t recommend spending much time in Osaka.
-There isn’t that much to do there.
-However, if you want to go to a water world/spa/onsen then Spa World is fun.
+Just like Nagoya, Osaka is best for transiting through – I don’t recommend spending much time there.
+The one thing of note, however, is Spa World.
 It has several floors of country-themed spas (Asian zone and a European zone) and a water park with slides on the top floor.
 One zone is for women-only and the other is for men-only – which is which swaps over on a monthly basis.
 This is because everyone is naked, as is normal in a Japanese onsen!
 The top floor with the water park requires bathing suits though as it is for all genders.

 Famous for the tame deer that wander the city, there is nothing else very special about Nara.
+Another generic, metal, concrete Japanese city.
 It is usually packed with tourists and unless you really want to touch/feed deer, I would avoid it.

 If you want to get away from the usual destinations then I’d recommend the following: